-Movie Review: Split
+Movie Review: “Split”

-Casey Cooke (Anya Taylor-Joy) is a loner at her school but is invited to a popular girls birthday party at the mall.
-When Casey's ride doesn't show, the popular girl's father offers to give her a ride home.
-When the girls get in the car, a strange man (James McAvoy) assaults the girl's father, and abducts the girls.
+Casey Cooke (Anya Taylor-Joy) is a loner at her school, but was invited to a popular girl's birthday party at the mall.
+When Casey's ride did not show, the popular girl's father offers to give her a ride home.
+However, when the girls get in the car, a strange man (James McAvoy) assaults the girl's father, and abducts the girls (using chloroform so that they fall asleep).
 When the girls wake up, they find themselves locked in a small room with no windows.

 James McAvoy (+10pts)

 Dumb Decisions (-3pts)

 Before getting into how great I thought James McAvoy was in this movie, I should note that Anya Taylor-Joy gave a standout performance as well.
 This was a very weird and intriguing movie and Anya Taylor-Joy's performance captured that.
 She is definitely a talented young actress, evident by her performance in this movie.
 That being said, James McAvoy's performance in this movie was something truly special.

 Based on the trailers for this movie, I was very intrigued to see James McAvoy's performance.
 Being able to switch back and forth between so many different characters, while making it believable, was definitely no small task.
 I was nervous that the movie would be filmed such that James McAvoy would film all of the scenes for one character on one day, then on a separate day film a bunch of scenes for another character, and so on.
 Doing it this way could result in these personalities feeling disconnected.
 However, I ended up being blown away by James McAvoy's ability to switch back and forth between these characters so fluidly and enjoyed seeing the different personalities communicating with each other.
 I think James McAvoy in this movie was one of the most captivating and impressive performances that I have ever seen, and think that this movie is worth seeing for James McAvoy alone.